Die deutsche Fassung ist hier

 When you establish the relationship with your agent:

-Sit down and talk and get to know each other – when it does not „click“ personally, it will be difficult from the start on and probably stay that way.
+Sit down and talk and get to know each other – when it does not „click“ personally, it will be difficult from the start and probably stay that way.

 Why talking is essential: